Devanshshah1309/hack4good-2024/README.md

   - Use `pnpm install` instead of `npm install`
   - Notice the `pnpm-lock.yaml` file instead of `package-lock.json`

 - We are using [Clerk](https://clerk.com/docs) for authentication.
-They provide React components as well as Express authentication middleware.
+They provide React components as well as Express.js authentication middleware.

 - To run locally for development: